timothy-voiuhy/BirdsClassificationML/README.md

 ## Perfomance
 I have sofar obtained a 88% train accuracy 93% validation accuracy and 90% test accuracy in the 10 first epochs.
 I have however really used a very large batch_size of 2048 for the train dataset since i have been using google colabs 346GB TPU

+I hope to get something like 97% validation accuracy in another 10 epochs of training.

 ## Dataset
 The dataset is from kaggle.com titled: birds_525_species_image_classification